mjmgooch/mjmgooch.github.io/index.md

 ## About

-Having worked across a broad range of service businesses, I have an in-depth understanding of how technology can overcome the challenges faced by clients and users of business technology.
+Having worked across a range of service businesses, I have an in-depth understanding of how technology can overcome the challenges faced by businesses and users.

 ## Experience

+### Jitterbit
+#### Sales Engineer
+*August 2021 - Present*

 ### Pest Pulse
 #### Commercial Operations Manager (Pest Pulse UK)